-There are location and some travel details on the pages for each of the mirrors.
+There is location information and travel details on the indvidual pages for each of the mirrors.

-The Romney Marsh Countryside Project organises very popular guided walks to the three mirrors at Denge (Greatstone, near Dungeness).
-These walks are the only way to get access to those mirrors, which are now marooned on an island in the middle of a flooded gravel pit, and can only be accessed by a swing bridge which is locked open at all other times.
+The RSPB organises open days at the three mirrors at Denge (Greatstone, near Dungeness).
+These are the only way to get access to those mirrors, which are now marooned on an island in the middle of a flooded gravel pit, and can only be accessed by a swing bridge which is locked open at all other times.
 Seriously, there is no other way in.